Wanderer (slave ship): Summary

 When the Wanderer stopped in Charleston, South Carolina, on its way to Africa, its mission was so well known that it was greeted with a cannon salute.

 Corrie sailed to the mouth of the Congo River in the Kingdom of Kongo (present-day Democratic Republic of the Congo), which was then a Portuguese protectorate with a long-established slave market.
-For a period of 10 days, he had shelves and pens built into the hold in order to accept a shipment of 490-600 people, who were loaded on the ship.
+For a period of 10 days, he had shelves and pens built into the hold in order to accept a shipment of 490–600 people, who were loaded on the ship.
 Many of the people died on the six-week journey across the Atlantic Ocean.
 Wanderer reached Jekyll Island, Georgia on November 28, 1858, delivering 409 enslaved people alive.

 A prosecution of the slave traders was launched, but the defendants were acquitted by the jury in Georgia.
 The outrage aroused by the case is believed to have contributed to increasing sectional tensions and the American Civil War.
 The US District judge, John Nicoll, was the father-in-law of Charles A. L. Lamar.
-The U.S. prosecutor, Henry R. Jackson, became a major general in the Confederate States Army.
+The US prosecutor, Henry R. Jackson, became a major general in the Confederate States Army.
 Defendants John Egbert Farnum and Lamar served as officers on each side of the conflict.
 Farnum became a colonel and brevet brigadier general in the Union Army.
 Lamar organized the 7th Georgia Battalion, and later served at the Battle of Columbus.
 He was the last officer to be killed in the Civil War.
 Also among the defendants was John Frederick Tucker, a planter and one of the owners of the ship through the investment group.

 During the war, the ship was seized by Union troops and used for the Naval blockade of the Confederate States of America.
-(See .)

 Background

 Wanderer was built in a Setauket, New York (Long Island), shipyard in 1857 as a pleasure craft yacht for Colonel John Johnson.
 The vessel's streamlined design allowed the ship to achieve speeds of up to 20 kn, making Wanderer one of the fastest ships of the day.
-While on a trip to New Orleans, Johnson stopped in Charleston, South Carolina and sold the Wanderer to William C. Corrie.
+While on a trip to New Orleans, Johnson stopped in Charleston, South Carolina.
+Later, upon his return to New York, Johnson sold the Wanderer to William C. Corrie of Charleston.

 Corrie became a partner with wealthy businessman and cotton planter Charles Augustus Lafayette Lamar (son of Gazaway Bugg Lamar) from Savannah, Georgia.
 He was hired to transport slaves from Africa, although such importation had been prohibited since 1808 by federal law.
 Corrie achieved some elements of conversion, but much of the work was accomplished after the ship reached an Angolan port.
 Both men opposed the restrictions on importing slaves, as demand drove a high price for domestic slaves.
 The Wanderer was returned to New York to undergo preparation for a long voyage.

 Some observers accused the shipyard of preparing it as a slave ship.
 The ship was inspected and cleared on its voyage out.
 Public rumors of the ship's being involved in the slave trade persisted and were permanently associated with her name.